-Although aquamarine is best known as the birthstone for the month of March bloodstone and jasper may also be used.
+Although aquamarine is best known as the birthstone for the month of March, bloodstone and jasper may be used as alternatives.

 Aquamarine Through the Ages

 In ancient times sailors believed the mermaid's tail was pure aquamarine hence it was often carried as a talisman in order to bring luck and offer protection from the dangers of being at sea.
 It was often carved with images of Poseidon or Neptune (Greek/Roman Gods of the sea) and was believed that placing a stone under one's pillow would ensure sound sleep.
 It's still believed to be in tune with the ocean and in crystal healing aquamarine is said to provide soothing calmness whilst also having the ability to help alleviate phobias and fears.
 It's also used to encourage creativity and self-expression and is said to help those burdened with great responsibility by bringing strength, wisdom and clarity of mind.

 The aquamarine at the top of this page which is from Brazil is on display in the Smithsonian National Museum of Natural History, Washington D.C.
 Click the image to see the original photo.
 Photograph by Stone Mania ©.